pmalmgren/petermalmgren.com/content/five-weeks-five-problems.md

 I have two outstanding projects I want to wrap up.
 These are:

 - A filewatch/livereload server written in Rust, this is about halfway done, but I'd like to add support for configuration and pipelines
-- Completing a parser and understanding how algorithms to handle precedence and associativity with [recursive descent parsing](https://eli.thegreenplace.net/2010/01/02/top-down-operator-precedence-parsing)
+- Completing a parser and understanding how to handle precedence and associativity with [recursive descent parsing](https://eli.thegreenplace.net/2010/01/02/top-down-operator-precedence-parsing)

 ## Non-goals